Lion Around: Plot

 Donald tries to apologize to the mountain lion, but Louie is beyond forgiving and gives a loud roar, whose sound waves knock Donald through a door into his hunting trophy room.
 Donald tries to fool him by posing as a decoy duck, but Louie sees past this.
-After a wild chase around the house, Louie chases him into a tree and claws away all the leaves trying to reach Donald.
-The nephews then give Donald a pie, which he gives to Louie, who decides not to eat Donald.
-And the pie process continues as the cartoon closes.
+After a wild chase around the house, Louie chases him through the chimney, up to the roof, and into a tree and claws away all the leaves trying to reach Donald.
+The nephews then give Donald a number of baked pies, which he gives to Louie, who decides not to eat Donald.